W. H. Berry

 William Henry Berry (23 March 1870 – 2 May 1951), always billed as W. H. Berry, was an English comic actor.
-After learning his craft in pierrot and concert entertainments, he was spotted by the actor-manager George Grossmith Jr., and appeared in a series of musical comedies in comic character roles.
+After developing his performance skills in pierrot and concert entertainments, he was spotted by the actor-manager George Grossmith Jr., and appeared in a series of musical comedies in comic character roles.
 His greatest success was as Mr. Meebles, the hapless magistrate in The Boy in 1917.

 Berry was a pioneer broadcaster, making radio appearances within months of the launch of the BBC.
-He was still broadcasting in the late 1930s.
+He continued broadcasting into the late 1930s.
 He also appeared in variety.